fieldtrip/website/tutorial/mvpa_light.md

 {% include image src="/assets/img/tutorial/mvpa_light/searchlight_topo1.png" width="200" %}

-So far we have performed the classification for each channel separately.
+In the previous analysis, classification has been performed for each channel individually.
-However, since the MEG channels have a spatial structure (e.g. neighbouring channels), we can also consider groups of neighbouring channels.
+However, since the MEG channels have a spatial structure, one can also consider groups of neighbouring channels in the searchlight.
 To do this, we must provide a distance matrix that specifies which channels are neighbours of each other.

     %%% Get layout